thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

 ---

+## Can't ||

-> I don't know what predominates in Cantor's theory, philosophy or theology, but I am sure there is no mathematics there.
+> _I don't know what predominates in Cantor's theory, philosophy or theology, but I am sure there is no mathematics there._
 > -Leopold Kronecker

 1: Was he the first Foundational Person?